Last Updated on January 3, 2022 by Real Men Sow

 Raspberries are one of those fruit plants that will tolerate part shade, which is another reason I’ve moved them next to the fence.
 They will be next to three rhubarb crowns, another plant this doesn’t mind some shade.
 The rhubarb has grown well, so I’m hoping the raspberry will also prove a good use of this tricky space, especially since the canes will also benefit from the shelter of the fence.

-How to Plant Raspberry Canes
+How To Plant Raspberry Canes In The UK

 When to Plant Raspberries